basavyr/163Lu-New-TSD4-Formalism/README.md

 #### Key features of `5-params-unified`

 * The source code is organized in a more robust way, self-consistent and easy to explore.
-* There are only two classes (very similar in their overall structure) within the entire implementation
+* There are only two classes (very similar in their overall structure) within the entire implementation.
 * Analytic formulas for the energies are easily adjustable.
-* Method for computing the root mean square of a data set is creating right inside the main function.
+* Method for computing the root mean square of a data set is created right inside the main function (*although, one may not consider this as a practical way from a source-code organizational standpoint*).
 * Main program also contains methods for:
   * Output the energies (wr.r.t a parameter set) to the screen and to a file
   * Compute the RMS for all approaches based on any parameter set and show these quantities properly.